blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 ### Custom Commands

 You have the option to add some additional commands to the target.
 These will become part of the acceptable commands to the 'mon' command in gdb.
-So if you added a new command `erase-protection`.
-Then typing `mon erase-protection` would invoke it.
+So if you added a new command `erase-protection`, typing `mon erase-protection` would invoke it.

 Commands are added using a `command_s` structure of three pointers, the first is the string for the command, the second pointer is a pointer to the local function that implements that command, and the third is a help string that is printed when someone types `mon help <your-command>`.